 What makes this ozone generator "medical grade"?
 The glass ozone tube (wrapped in black tape) with ABS ozone resistant nipples, the silicone tubing, and the glass bubbler.
 When fed oxygen from an oxygen concentrator or oxygen tank, it can create what they call "medical grade" ozone.
 If you use the supplied 1-8 liter per minute air pump, it will make ozone that is suitable for home use but not for internal medicine - blood work, for that you need to feed it oxygen.

 Here in the USA, we like to design and make things that last a lifetime, and that's the inspiration behind all Forever Ozone products!
-A replacement ozone tube and transformer only cost $25, but realistically, if you use this every day, those two parts should last well over five years.

 Another problem with most Chinese made ozonators are the hoses and stone bubblers.
 They are not medical grade and put impurities into the water.
 The stones have rubber nipples, and god knows what impurities in the stone itself.
 If you're going to buy an ozonator for wellness reasons, you'll be happy to note that our bubbling stones are 100% glass-bonded silica bubblers that also feature a Kevlar nipple (ozone resistant).
 We back these MADE IN THE USA glass bubblers with a lifetime warranty!
 We include 6 feet of silicone tubing with this unit, but you can cut it down to the size you need.